SShivam123/simple-escrew-smart-constractrct/README.md

 # Project Description

 A minimal implementation of an escrow smart contract using Soroban SDK, allowing two partie (a buyer and a seller) to engage in a trusted transaction.
-Funds are helds securely in escrow until manually released.
+Funds are held securely in escrow until manually released.

 ## Project Vision